samjmck/samjmck.com/content/blog/stateless-serverless-to-do-app/index.en.md

 }
 ```

 This looks like something that would fit quite nicely in a relational database, right?
 There's a one-to-many relationship between users and lists and a one-to-many relationship between lists and items.
 Each model (or entity) would have its own table.
-The problem is that relational (SQL based) database servers require a server to run.
+The problem is that relational database servers require a server to run.
 SQL queries can also be computationally expensive and time-consuming which is not good when you are being billed per millisecond of usage.

 What we would really like to use is one of the serverless database offerings such as [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) or [Cloudflare Workers KV](https://www.cloudflare.com/en-gb/products/workers-kv/).
-Both of these offerings are key-value stores which generally speaking aren't really suited for datasets containing many relations but can be very fast if you don't require many relations.
+Both of these offerings are key-value stores which generally speaking aren't really suited for datasets containing many relations but can be very fast if you don't.

 At this point, we need to think of a way to fit this data structure into a key-value database.
 What we could do is identify the list with a Universally Unique Identifier (UUID) and condense lists and items into one data type, like so: